mvysny/lazyvim-ubuntu/README.md

 ## Installation procedure:

+To install everything, including the terminal:

 - Run `./install`

-To install just the terminal:
+To install just the *Alacritty* terminal:

 - Run `./install-term`
 - Uninstall `gnome-terminal`